nikhil-kumarrr/Bank-Customer-Churn-Prediction/README.md

 # Bank Customer Churn Prediction

-An ML-powered customer attrition prediction system built for the banking sector using Logistic Regression, Decision Tree, and Random Forest — with an interactive **ChurnSense** dashboard built in Streamlit.
+A ML-powered customer attrition prediction system built for the banking sector using Logistic Regression, Decision Tree, and Random Forest — with an interactive **ChurnSense** dashboard built in Streamlit.

 Enter customer profile data and instantly get an AI-powered churn risk prediction with probability scores and a banker action plan.